-To create reports, select the following options
+To create reports, select the following options:

 Choose Cows: Tap here to indicate which cows you wish on the report/data file.
-You can also tap 'Select/Un-Select All'.

-Date Range: Tap the dates to set up the range you are interested in.

-Type of Report: Indicate if you want a report, or a tab-delimited (.txt) Excel file.
-The report is displayed on the screen, with options to email or print.
-The Excel file is available for email only.
+You also can tap 'Select/Un-Select All'.
+Date Range: Tap the dates to set up the range you are interested in Type of Report: Indicate if you want a report, or a tabdelimited (.txt) text file.
+The report is displayed on the screen. with options to email or print.
+The tab (data) file is available for email only.